yale-mgt-656-fall-2018/about/general-policies.md

 a computer with you.
 You will require access to the network and often access to a Unix-like computing environment.
-(Students using an operating system not based on Unix may like to use a remote Unix-like host, [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or a cloud environment like [Cloud9](http://c9.io).)
+(Students using an operating system not based on Unix may like to use a remote Unix-like host, [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or a cloud environment like [Cloud9](http://c9.io).)

 ### Quizzes